hayleyev/website-stuff/content/about/_index.md

 ###### — Dr. Stephen Ross, General Editor of the Routledge Encyclopedia of Modernism

-> “Hayley has worked for the FriesenPress freelance editing department for a year now, and in that time has shown herself to be meticulous and dependable.
-She has established herself as a leading editor.
-I believe this is down to \[her\] warm tone, obvious expertise, and fierce literary insight.”
+> “Hayley and I have worked together as editors in one form or another since our days copyediting for Routledge Press’s Encyclopedia of Modernism in 2014.
+She has distinguished herself repeatedly in her career as a meticulous and level-headed freelance editor.
+Her talent and reliability made her my first choice of hire as Senior Editor at FriesenPress and the professional I most hoped would come on board when I began my own editing company three years ago, which, thankfully, she did.
+In our five years of working together, she has always enriched our undertakings with her warmth, expertise, and fierce literary insight.
+I would endorse Hayley for any project she considers right for her, and I am as ever honoured to call her my peer, friend, and colleague.”

-###### — Kate Juniper, former Senior Editor & Illustrations Coordinator, FriesenPress
+###### — Kate Juniper, Founder and Editor-in-Chief of Juniper Editing & Creative

 > "Like a cat, she has the gift of an enhanced sight.
 She reads the darkness and translates her analytical and sensible vision into words.
 It is truly inspiring to collaborate with her."